Outreach and link building are among the hottest digital marketing topics, alongside technical SEO.

 💡What is link reclamation?

 Link reclamation is a method of discovering broken links to your website and restoring them.
-This is not as a fancy process as other SEO strategies, but it can be very valuable to raise the quality of your site.
+This is not as fancy a process as other SEO strategies, but it can be very valuable to raise the quality of your site.

 💡Why are my links removed?